Cardiology

 Know your risk for heart disease

-According to the Centers for Disease Control and Prevention (CDC), about 659,000 people—or 1 in 4—die from heart disease each year in the United States Heart disease is the leading cause of death for both men and women.
-At Prevea, we’re at the forefront of helping you understand your risk for heart disease and how to prevent heart disease.
+According to the Centers for Disease Control and Prevention (CDC), about 659,000 people—or 1 in 4—die from heart disease each year in the United States.
+It remains the leading cause of death for both men and women.
+At Prevea, we’re committed to helping you understand your risk and take steps to prevent heart disease.

-Several health conditions, such as your lifestyle, your age and family history can increase your risk for heart disease.
-These are called risk factors.
-According to the CDC, about half of all Americans (47%) have at least 1 of 3 key risk factors for heart disease:
+Several factors can increase your risk, including lifestyle, age and family history.
+These are known as risk factors.
+The CDC reports that nearly half of all Americans (47%) have at least one of three key risk factors:

-And while heart disease can happen at any age, the risk does go up as you age.
-Also, some racial and ethnic groups are more likely to have conditions that increase their risk factors for heart disease.
-According to the CDC, heart disease is the leading cause of death for people of most racial and ethnic groups including African Americans, American Indians and Alaska Natives and white people.
-For Asian Americans, Pacific Islanders and Hispanics, heart disease is second only to cancer.
+While heart disease can occur at any age, the risk increases over time.
+Certain racial and ethnic groups are also more likely to experience conditions that raise their risk.
+Heart disease is the leading cause of death for most groups, including African Americans, American Indians and Alaska Natives, and white individuals.
+For Asian Americans, Pacific Islanders and Hispanics, it is the second leading cause of death, following cancer.

 When to see a cardiologist